Humphry Davy: President of the Royal Society

-Elections took place on St Andrew's Day and Davy was elected on 30 November 1820.
-Although he was unopposed, other candidates had received initial backing.
-These candidates embodied the factional difficulties that beset Davy's presidency and which eventually defeated him.
+Election to the presidency

+On 20 October 1818, Davy was created a baronet; this was the first such honour conferred on a man of science in Britain.
+It was followed a year later with the presidency of the Royal Society.
 The Society was in transition from a club for gentlemen interested in natural philosophy, connected with the political and social elite, to an academy representing increasingly specialised sciences.
 The previous president, Joseph Banks, had held the post for over 40 years and had presided autocratically over what David Philip Miller calls the "Banksian Learned Empire", in which natural history was prominent.

-Banks had groomed the engineer, author and politician Davies Gilbert to succeed him and preserve the status quo, but Gilbert declined to stand.
+Banks had groomed Davies Gilbert to succeed him and preserve the status quo, but Gilbert declined to stand.
 Fellows who thought royal patronage was important proposed Prince Leopold of Saxe-Coburg (later Leopold I of Belgium), who also withdrew, as did the Whig Edward St Maur, 11th Duke of Somerset.
 Davy was the outstanding scientist but some fellows did not approve of his popularising work at the Royal Institution.

+Elections took place on St Andrew's Day and Davy was elected on 30 November 1820.
+Although he was unopposed, other candidates had received initial backing.
+These candidates embodied the factional difficulties that beset Davy's presidency and which eventually defeated him.
 The strongest alternative had been William Hyde Wollaston, who was supported by the "Cambridge Network" of outstanding mathematicians such as Charles Babbage and John Herschel, who tried to block Davy.
 They were aware that Davy supported some modernisation, but thought that he would not sufficiently encourage aspiring young mathematicians, astronomers and geologists, who were beginning to form specialist societies.
 Davy was only 41, and reformers were fearful of another long presidency.

 In his early years Davy was optimistic about reconciling the reformers and the Banksians.
 In his first speech as president he declared, "I trust that, with these new societies, we shall always preserve the most amicable relations ...
 I am sure there is no desire in [the Royal Society] to exert anything like patriarchal authority in relation to these institutions".